clboetticher/clboetticher.github.io/_pages/projects.md

 * [Report](https://github.com/clboetticher/DeepLearning/blob/master/pdfs/A2_report.pdf)

 ## What's next
-I just wrapped up Data Modeling for Supervised Learning and have one course remaining - Natural Language Processing (a deep dive into theory).
+I just wrapped up Data Modeling for Supervised Learning and have one course remaining - Natural Language Processing (a deep dive into theory - and my capstone project.
 Beyond coursework, I am working with a good friend and journalism professor from the University of Houston on Black Lives Matter protest coverage in social media and am also finishing up a long-running Outkast lyric analysis project.
 More on those soon...